RaulDinsorean00/Take_a_seat/README.md

 # Take a seat

-Project for the bachelor's degree for UVT
+Project for the bachelor thesis UVT